Work at Lawrence

 Background check/fingerprinting required.

-Background check/fingerprinting required.
-Applicants should send a cover letter, resume including salary requirements and a list of three (3) professional references to:
+Applicants are required to email a cover letter, resume, salary requirements, and a list of three (3) professional references to:

-Lawrence School welcomes students and staff of all races, colors, gender, sexual orientation, handicap, national or ethnic origins and religions to all the rights, privileges, programs and activities made available at the school.
-Lawrence School does not discriminate in administration of its educational or admission policies, hiring practices, tuition assistance or other school administered programs.
+Lawrence School welcomes students and employees of all races, colors, religions, nationalities, sexual orientations or ethnic origins to all the rights, privileges, programs and activities available at the school.

 Part time (Monday, Tuesday, Wednesday OR Thursdays, 3-7 p.m., OR Saturday, 9 to noon)